-What is it?
+What is Antimicrobial Resistance?

-It is important to limit antimicrobial usage to those situations where antibiotics have been shown effective (for example Strep throat) and not for conditions where they do not provide benefit, such as viral upper respiratory tract infections.
+It is important to limit antimicrobial usage for situations when antibiotics have been shown effective (for example Strep throat) and not for conditions where they do not provide benefit, such as viral upper respiratory tract infections.

-Multi-Drug Antimicrobial Resistance
+What is Multi-Drug Antimicrobial Resistance?

 Over time some bacteria have developed resistance to several kinds or classes of antibiotics.
 These bacteria are referred to as MDROs or multi-drug resistant organisms.
 These bacteria are often more difficult to treat.
-Examples include MRSA (methicillin resistant Staphylococcus aureus

-Use appropriate precautions to reduce spread of MDROs in hospitals (hand washing, gowns and gloves when necessary, special cleaning or disinfection procedures)
+Promoting proper use of appropriate precautions to reduce spread of MDROs in hospitals (hand washing, gowns and gloves when necessary, special cleaning or disinfection procedures)

-Track antibiotic resistance patterns to target reduction efforts via reporting of resistant organisms
+Tracking antibiotic resistance patterns to target reduction efforts via reporting of resistant organisms

 Hand washing-the simplest but most effective way of reducing transmission of resistant bacteria.